nessfolio/react-chat-app/README.md

 I recommend creating two accounts to test the features, including one-on-one conversations and group functionality.

+Warn: My app doesn’t really go well on small screens, as I focused on server-side Firebase and functionality.

 ---

 ## 🛠 Technologies Used